enarx/enarx/README.md

 [Red Hat](https://www.redhat.com) employs many of the engineers who work on this project.

-### Packet
+### Equinix Metal

-[Packet](https://www.packet.com) currently provides development and testing infrastructure to the Enarx project from their easy to use bare-metal cloud.
+[Equinix Metal](https://metal.equinix.com/) currently provides development and testing infrastructure to the Enarx project from their easy to use bare-metal cloud.